Travel The World

 Many countries in South and Central America are considered dangerous, and Brazil has the most notorious reputation.
 While this may have been justified in the past, it’s not as accurate today.

 When my passport was stolen, it was in an open pocket of my backpack at Rio’s central bus station, a known hotspot for pickpockets.
 A friend of mine had his wallet taken while he was passed out at a pool party.
-The key takeaway?
-Many issues arise from not taking basic safety precautions, so don’t let these incidents scare you.
+The lesson here is that Many issues arise from not taking basic safety precautions, so don’t let these incidents scare you.

 Safety Tips

 • Avoid flashy jewelry in Rio and other major cities.
-That hot Copacabana pic you’re taking might be better without the bling.
+That Instagram-worthy Copacabana pic might be better without any bling.

-• DO NOT take your phone out when walking the streets.
-Use it discreetly for Uber or other essentials, and do your texting in a store or café.
+• Do not take your phone out when walking in the streets.
+Use it discreetly to check Uber or essentials, and do your texting in a store or café.

-• After dark, opt for Uber rather than the metro or bus.
-It’s safer and cheaper.
-Don’t leave your hostel until the Uber arrives, and let them wait until you’re safely inside.
+• After dark, always choose Uber over walking or using public transport.
+It’s safer and usually cheaper.
+Stay inside until your ride arrives, and let the driver wait until you’re safely indoors.

-• In Rio, it’s common to drive through red lights after 10 pm, so watch out when crossing streets (though ideally, avoid walking at night).
+• In Rio, it’s legal to drive through red lights after 10 pm, so be carfeul when crossing streets at night (though it’s best to avoid walking after dark).

-• If someone gets too close or touches you, check that all your belongings are secure.
+• If someone gets too close or touches you, immediately check your belongings.

 Female Travelers

 Can you travel to Brazil as a solo female traveler?
-Most definetly!
+Most definitely!

 Money and ATMs